 Halloween festivities are never complete without some traditional Irish treats to help you celebrate.
-A great way to get all the family involved in the holiday, we have listed these simple recipes for our favorite Irish inspired Halloween dishes.
-Not only can you enjoy these delicious traditional dishes but you can also have fun with future predictions!
+For a great way to get the whole family involved in the holiday, here is a list of simple recipes for our favorite Irish-inspired Halloween dishes.
+Not only can you enjoy these delicious traditional dishes, but you can also have fun with making future predictions!

-Colcannon is a traditional Irish potato dish eaten at Halloween.
-It's unique and simple recipe has become popular around the world.
-It normally includes chopped kale, cabbage or green cabbage mixed with hot floury mashed potatoes.
+Colcannon is a traditional Irish potato dish eaten on Halloween – its unique yet simple recipe has become popular around the world.
+It usually includes chopped kale, cabbage or green cabbage mixed with hot, floury, mashed potatoes.

-This tasty dish is easy to make and it's a popular favorite at oíche shamhna (Halloween).
-This simple recipe is an ideal one to make with the kids.
-The word colcannon is from the Gaelic cal ceannann' which literally means white-headed cabbage.
+This tasty dish is a popular favorite at Oíche Shamhna (Halloween) and is easy to make, especially with the kids.
+The word colcannon is from the Irish cal ceannan, which literally means "white-headed cabbage."

-In the past similar to a barnbrack charms were mixed in with the colcannon.
-Depending on what charm you found it was seen as a portent for the future.
-A button meant you would remain a bachelor and a thimble meant you would remain a spinster for the coming year.
-A ring meant you would get married and a coin meant you would come into wealth.
-Others filled their socks with colcannon and hung them from the handle of the front door in the belief that the first man through the door would be their future husband.
+In the past, similar to a barmbrack, charms were mixed into the colcannon.
+Charms found were seen as a portent for the future.
+A button meant you would remain a bachelor, and a thimble meant you would remain a spinster for the coming year.
+A ring meant you would get married, and a coin meant you would come into wealth.
+Others filled their socks with colcannon and hung them from the handle of the front door in the belief that the first man through the door would become their future husband.

 1 green cabbage or Kale